 It’s always difficult to imagine what life was like before we were born.
 But through popular songs from the “Roaring ’20s” [specifically 1924] and some key events from that year — we can get a ‘feel’ for what life was like back then.

 1924 was the year Prince Edward Island switched driving from the left side to the right side of the road … the Royal Canadian Air Force was formed … Prime Minister Mackenzie King made radio history by broadcasting the first federal speech … and in hockey at the first Winter Olympics in Chamonix, France, Canada [represented by the Toronto Granite Club] beat the United States 6-1 in a fiesty, injury-filled game.
 Some things never change.

 Let’s hear a few hit songs from 1924 … California, Here I Come [Al Jolson]; It Had To Be You [Isham Jones & His Orchestra]; Somebody Loves Me [Paul Whiteman & His Orchestra] and The Charleston [Arthur Gibbs & His Orchestra].
 Total time 04:36

 Angie Johnson, Alex’s oldest daughter, lives in the small house her father built on Aucoin Street in the west end of Campbellton.

-“My father …” Angie adds, tearing up, “was such a kind man” She then motions to the fabled crosses.
-“Look at what he did.
+“My father …” Angie offers, tearing up, “was such a kind man.”
+Motioning to the crosses on the mountain, she adds, “Look at what he did!
 I am so proud of him …”